AY2425S2-CS2113-F13-2/tp/docs/DeveloperGuide.md

 Step 2.
 Custom mode requires the user to input a custom text to be tested on.

 Step 3.
-The user types `exit`.
+The user inputs ENTER and then types `exit`.
 The loop ends and the user's custom text is saved to a file.

 Step 4.
 Typing Practice will start for the user, using the custom text they inputted.